Will a Clothes Steamer Kill Fleas?

 Will Vinegar Eliminate Fleas?

-Vinegar does not eliminate fleas on contact; however, the scent does repel them.
+Vinegar does not eliminate fleas on contact, but the scent repels them.

 Does Baking Soda Kill Fleas on Dogs?

-There is some argument over whether baking soda can assist get rid of fleas.
+There is some argument over whether baking soda can assist in getting rid of fleas.
 It does not kill them on contact; however, some state its properties can dehydrate flea eggs and larvae.

 What Eliminates Fleas Quickly?

 The most common poison used to kill fleas on pets instantly is Nitenpyram, more commonly known as Capstar.
-This single-use tablet is administered orally and starts to kill fleas on your pet within 30 minutes.
+This single-use tablet is administered orally and kills fleas on your pet within 30 minutes.

 Keep your pet in an enclosed area after you have given the Capstar.
 That way, any eggs that drop off from adult fleas will not be spread throughout your home.

-You can then use steam to treat this one area to kill any remaining eggs and larvae and hopefully you have broken the flea life cycle.
+You can then use steam to treat this area to kill any remaining eggs and larvae, and hopefully, you have broken the flea life cycle.

 It doesn’t matter whether you choose a steam cleaner or clothes steamer to help eradicate fleas.
 The essential requirement is that the steam-producing device will produce enough steam over time to treat fleas effectively.